A

 Cash Out Refinance

-When the principal amount of a new mortgage involved in refinancing is greater than the principal amount outstanding of the existing mortgage being refinanced, and all or a portion of the equity is converted to cash.
+When the principal amount of a new mortgage involved in refinancing is greater than the principal amount outstanding of the existing mortgage being refinanced.
+With a cash out refinance, the borrower receives cash back from the equity in their home which may be used for anything from home improvements to debt consolidation.

 Certificate of Eligibility (COE)

-A document issued by the Veterans Administration which verifies a veteran's eligibility for a VA loan.
+A document issued by the Department of Veterans Affairs (VA) which verifies a veteran's eligibility for a VA loan.

 Closing